 - Increases quality of life

-lastly, keep in mind that meditation helps to heal the mind, body, and soul which leads to less severe panic attacks.
+lastly, keep in mind that meditation helps to heal the mind, body, and soul which leads to less severe anxiety episodes.

 Exercise is an important part of managing panic attacks.